nus-cs3281/website/admin/callForApplications.md

 ## Workload

-* **Each module will have the 4MC workload, i.e. 10 hours of workload per week** in total.
+* **Each course will have the 4 Units of workload** (similar to other regular courses), i.e. 10 hours of workload per week in total.
 * Lectures are compulsory to attend.
   * CS3281 lecture -- {{ cs3281_time }} in {{ cs3281_venue }}
   * CS3282 lecture -- {{ cs3282_time }} in {{ cs3282_venue }}
-* In addition, you are required to attend a ==**compulsory full-day _Code Sprint_** (under CS3281) on the first Saturday of the semester (Sat Jan 14th)==.
+* In addition, you are required to attend a ==**compulsory full-day _Code Sprint_** (under CS3281) on the first Saturday of the semester (Sat Jan 20th)==.
 * No tutorials.
-Ignore the tutorial timings given in Canvas/ModReg.
+Ignore the tutorial timings given in Canvas/CourseReg.

 <!-- ==================================================================================================== -->

 ## Assessment

-Students will be assessed on each module separately, based on their contributions to the project, and their skills/expertise gained.
-Both modules are 100% CA with no final exam.
+Students will be assessed on their contributions to the project, and their skills/expertise gained.
+Both courses are 100% CA with no final exam.

 <!-- ==================================================================================================== -->